ancient-mystic-wonder/ancient-mystic-wonder.github.io/_posts/2018-02-19-redshift-join-1.markdown

 ```

 As we can see, both methods successfully obtained the objects in just one query, which is what we wanted. (the Criteria API method has an extra `where 1=1` from using `cb.conjunction()` since I do not know how to return a `Predicate` object without any where clause)

+## Conclusion

+In this post I have shown the results, logs and some code on how I discovered a method for joining tables efficiently using join fetch.
+However this is only possible and quite trivial because of the entities having a primary key.

+For the next part, we will dive into what exactly happens when I take away our precious primary key constraints and how it will affect our joins.
+You can view the post here

 [git-repo]: https://github.com/ancient-mystic-wonder/threejointest
 [entities-link]: https://github.com/ancient-mystic-wonder/threejointest/tree/master/src/main/java/com/dtlim/threejointest/domain